 Cordula Bürgi

 In 2008 she took over the musical direction of the Basel Girls’ Choir.
-Following continuous work with diverse choral ensembles, she supervised numerous concerts and productions at Theater Basel.
-She has worked widely as a rehearsal director elsewhere, including for productions at the Berlin State Opera (Beat Furrer’s Violetter Schnee) and Graz Opera, and with the SWR Vocal Ensemble of Stuttgart.
+Following continuous work with diverse choral ensembles, she supervised numerous concerts and productions at Basel Theatre.
+She has worked widely as a rehearsal director elsewhere, including for productions at the Berlin State Opera, the Zurich Opera House and Graz Opera, and with the SWR Stuttgart Vocal Ensemble.

-In 2014 she moved to Vienna, where two years later she founded the ensemble Cantando Admont to perform both early and new music.
-Within a few years under Cordula Bürgi’s artistic directorship, this ensemble of excellent vocal soloists has established itself as a part of European musical life, and has performed at renowned festivals including the Salzburg and Bayreuth Festivals, the Eight Bridges in Cologne, the Munich Biennale, Klangspuren Schwaz, the Bern Music Festival, the Gustav Mahler Music Weeks in Toblach, the Wien Modern Festival and ZeitRäume Basel, and also at concert halls and opera houses such as the Deutsche Oper Berlin, the Teatro Colón in Buenos Aires and the Onassis Cultural Centre in Athens.
-Cantando Admont will play a key role in the world premiere of Beat Furrer’s first major choral opera, Das große Feuer, which is scheduled to take place in March 2025 at the Zurich Opera House.
+In 2016 she founded the ensemble Cantando Admont to perform both early and new music.
+Within a few years under Cordula Bürgi’s artistic directorship, this ensemble of excellent vocal soloists has established itself as a part of European musical life, and has performed at renowned festivals including the Salzburg and Bayreuth Festivals, the Eight Bridges Festival in Cologne, the Munich Biennale, the Lucerne Festival, Bern Music Festival, Klangspuren Schwaz, the Carinthian Summer Music Festival, the Gustav Mahler Music Weeks in Toblach and the Wien Modern Festival, and also at international concert halls and opera houses such as the Deutsche Oper Berlin, the Zurich Opera House, the Teatro Colón in Buenos Aires and the Onassis Cultural Centre in Athens.
+Cantando Admont played a key role in the world premiere of Beat Furrer’s first major choral opera, Das große Feuer, which took place in March 2025 at the Zurich Opera House.

-As a conductor, Cordula Bürgi appears in concerts with Cantando Admont both in Austria and abroad, and also works with various European instrumental ensembles including the Kammerensemble Neue Musik (KNM) Berlin and the Ensemble PHACE in Vienna.
+As a conductor, Cordula Bürgi appears both in Austria and abroad, and also works with various European instrumental ensembles including the Kammerensemble Neue Musik (KNM) Berlin, PHACE in Vienna and Klangforum Wien.

 read more collapse